AndreaN33/EECS301-Lab1/Lab1-Guide/StartingGithub-Guide.md

 	Enter file in which to save the key (/c/Users/mattm/.ssh/id_rsa): /h/.ssh/id_rsa
 	```

-	:information_source: By default, keys are stored in `~/.ssh` but the lab machines are using Windows roaming domain profiles so the default location may have security issues.
+	:information_source: FYI: By default, SSH keys are stored in `~/.ssh` but the lab machines are using Windows roaming domain profiles so the default location may have security issues.
 Instead, the H drive provides somewhat better security to store the SSH keys.

 1. Next, a passphrase can be entered for an added layer of security.